-Short-term investments represent the amounts to be realized within one year.
-All other investments are considered long-term.
+Short-term investments represent the amounts available to be utilized within one year.
+All other investments are considered long-term as they are intended to be held for long-term purposes and reinvestment.

 Property and equipment

 Property and equipment are recorded at cost, except for certain land, buildings and equipment, which are carried at a nominal value (Note 4).
 Buildings, furniture and equipment, and computer hardware are amortized on a straight-line basis over their average estimated useful lives, as follows: